stdnt-c1/A-Hand-For-A-Game/docs/ARCHITECTURE_GUIDE.md

 ### Design Philosophy

-The AzimuthControl system follows a component-based architecture designed for performance and modularity.
-The system prioritizes author-specific calibration and Windows gaming integration.
+The A Hand For A Game system follows a component-based architecture designed for performance and modularity.
+The system prioritizes research-focused gesture recognition and Windows gaming integration.

-> [!WARNING]
-> This system is calibrated exclusively for the original author's hand anatomy and hardware configuration.
+**Note**: This system is calibrated exclusively for the original author's hand anatomy and hardware configuration.
 Performance and accuracy will vary with different users or setups.

 **Core Design Principles:**
 - Author-specific calibration for optimal accuracy